Shujaulislam/JS_slot-machine/README.md

 # Javascript slot-machine game
-### Fixing of block scope in variables and how to fix it is implemented in this small project.

-### Any further improvements, suggestions, and changes are welcome.
+## A console based app
+### A basic app develope in pure javascript to understand data structures and javascript basics.

+ main learning during this project block scopes , variables (error regarding global and local scopes) and some data structures.